A Message from the Director and Founding President

 Before the diagnosis of my youngest daughter, I had never heard of Turner Syndrome or its impact on women’s health.
 To this day the absence of information in clinical settings further illuminate the vulnerability of girls and women who often go undiagnosed for years, or even decades.

 At seven, my daughter was screened and diagnosed with TS because of the hallmark symptom, significant short stature.
 The phone rang, an appointment scheduled, and a syndrome spoken.
 Our hearts broke, we cried, but we put on a happy face determined to keep our daughter healthy and happy.
 That was all we could do.
 Looking back on those early days following the diagnosis, we embellished our daughter with affection.
 We were unwavering in our love and support for her, but in our time of need as caregivers we were alone.

-Back then the available information was clinical and pointed to the many possible defects, secondary diseases, cognitive, and emotional issues of this disorder.
+Back then, the available information was clinical and pointed to the many possible defects, secondary diseases, cognitive, and emotional issues of this disorder.
 It became clear the journey would become more complex in adolescence and adulthood.
-I stood at a cornerstone either to go on as usual or become proactive.
+I stood at a cornerstone as her mother to either accept a certain fate and go on as usual, or to become proactive.
 I chose the latter.